DrGoldfire/Z80.js/README.md

 Triggers an interrupt. non_maskable should be true if the interrupt is a non-maskable interrupt (surprising, I know), and data should contain the value being placed on the data bus, if any (not needed if only NMI's or interrupt mode 1 are being used).

+    getState()

+Returns an object representing the internal state of the Z80.
+This can be used as part of an emulator state save routine, a debugger, or anything else that needs to see what's up inside the CPU.
+The properties of the state object are pretty self-explanatory if you're familiar with the Z80 architecture.

+    setState(state)

+Replaces the entire internal state of the Z80 with the given state object, in the format returned by getState.

 And that's all you need to know about how to use the emulator.
 Feel free to contact me with any questions.

 Known Issues